If you’ve been thinking to apply for the American Express® Gold Card, now might be a great time.

 American Express is pretty strict on who can qualify for a welcome bonus.
 If you currently or have ever owned an American Express Gold Card or American Express Premier Rewards Gold Card, you don’t qualify for the offer on the American Express Gold Card.
 The same goes for the Business version of the card – if you’ve ever earned a welcome bonus on the same product, you won’t be eligible for the new offer.

-Note, this offer is currently being promoted on sites like CreditCards.com, but you might see a different bonus if you apply via the Amex site.
+Note, these offers are currently being promoted on sites like CreditCards.com, but you might see a different bonus if you apply via the Amex site.

 Best ways to use your American Express Gold Card introductory bonus

-One of the great things about American Express points are the wide variety of redemptions options available, from statement credits or gift cards to airline tickets.
-Your points value can shift depending on what you redeem them for, so we’ve put together a chart to show you just how your 60,000 point bonus stacks up with each option.
+One of the great things about American Express points is the wide variety of redemptions options available, from statement credits or gift cards to airline tickets.
+Your points value can shift depending on what you redeem them for, so we’ve put together a chart to show you just how your up to 70,000 point bonus stacks up with each option.
 As you’ll see, you can get the most out of your rewards by booking airfare through the Membership Rewards portal.

-Transfer options with the American Express Gold Card
+Transfer options with the American Express Gold Cards

 When you transfer your points to a domestic airline partner, you’ll be charged an excise tax offset fee of 0.06 cents per point.
 You have the option to pay it either as a charge on your monthly bill or with points.
 But as you can see from the redemption chart, you’ll lose half your point value if you choose to use Membership Rewards points to cover the fee, so it is in your best interest to pay it outright.

-When done strategically, transferring your American Express rewards points allows you to extract even more value out of your 60,000-point introductory bonus.
+When done strategically, transferring your American Express rewards points allows you to extract even more value out of your up to 70,000-point introductory bonus.
 Every American Express point is worth 1 cent, but several of the partner airlines’ points are valued a bit higher.
 Also, while most of the partner airlines have a 1:1 point transfer ratio, there are a few variations.

-Should you apply for the American Express Gold Card now?
+Should you apply for the American Express Gold Cards now?

 If you’re a food lover and looking for a credit card to reward you for eating out and buying groceries, the Gold Card from Amex can be an excellent choice, and now is a great time to apply.
-The new 60,000 points is the largest bonus the card has offered so far, and six months is plenty of time to meet the spending requirement.
+The new 60,000-point offer is the largest bonus the card has offered so far, and six months is plenty of time to meet the $4,000 spending requirement.